Charlie Chan at the Olympics: Plot

 A hotel maid tries to steal the invention, hidden in Adams' candy box, but is foiled by Chan and Strasser.
 When she runs to the window to warn her accomplices, Charlie substitutes a book for the device without being noticed.
 Hopkins insists on keeping the candy box in his hotel suite, where he is visited by Hughes.
 Chan and a policeman break in when they hear gunfire.
 They find Cartwright on the floor.
 He claims Hughes accused Hopkins of taking the device to double-cross the stockholders of his company, then after Hughes left, Hopkins took the invention at gunpoint and slugged him.

-Roland takes the candy box to her employer, diplomat the Honorable Charles Zaraka (Morgan Wallace).
+Roland takes the candy box to her employer, diplomat the Honorable Charles Zaraka.
 When they discover the substitution, Roland surmises that Chan has the device.
 Zaraka sends Chan a ticket to the Olympic opening ceremony.
 While Chan verbally spars with him and Roland, Lee is kidnapped.

 Chan allows himself to be taken to Zaraka to exchange the device for his son.
 Hopkins is brought in to verify it is the invention; he does (even though it is an imitation with a radio beacon inside).
 Satisfied, Zaraka orders his men to dispose of the Chans when Hughes and his men burst in.
 Hughes threatens to kill Lee if Chan does not produce the real equipment, but the police arrive just in time to rescue the detective.
 Hopkins is found unconscious from a gunshot in another room.
 Cartwright accuses Hughes of the shooting, but Chan proves that Cartwright was responsible for that and also the murder of his accomplice back in Honolulu.
 Afterward, Lee wins the 100 meter swim.